Quality Expansion School NMCSP Subgrant Competition

 - The applicant must earn 80% of the available points or more.

-Download the Replication and Expansion NMCSP Subgrant Competition Phase II application appendix A, which is the budget form.
+Download the Expansion NMCSP Subgrant Competition Phase II application appendix A the budget form.

-Applicants that meet the minimum scoring requirements will be eligible for grant funding.
-If the number of eligible applicants exceeds the number of available grants based on the funding available and the amount of subgrant awards generated through the subgrant funding formula, the highest scoring applicants will be awarded grants.
+Applicants that meet the minimum scoring requirements will be eligible for funding.
+If the number of eligible applicants exceeds the number of available grants based on the funding available, the highest scoring applicants will be awarded grants.